mloskot/qt-creator-plugin-boostbuild/README.md

 * Allow to specify ```b2``` command location not in ```PATH```.
 * Determine toolset name from Kit and add ```toolset``` to additional arguments of step.
+  * See TODO item about ```user-config.jam``` lookup.
 * Collect and resolve include paths as specified in all Jamfiles in project tree.
 * Add support for parallel tree with header files, like Boost itself.
   Currently, in order to resolve includes from ```$BOOSTROOT``` for projects in ```$BOOSTROOT/libs``` user needs to manually add ```$BOOSTROOT``` to ```*.qtcreator.includes``` file.
 * Collect preprocessor defines from all project Jamfiles.
-* Look for user-config.jam to determine some useful settings, projects that may be referenced, include paths.
+* Look for ```user-config.jam``` to determine some useful settings, projects that may be referenced, include paths.
+  * Default toolset and use it for Kit selection/validation?
+See separate TODO item.
 * Boost.Build Jamfile parser to enable fully-featured project management capacity by
   * use b2 for [reporting include paths for a project](http://lists.boost.org/boost-build/2013/11/27173.php), targets, preprocessor defines and build configuration settings.